 Unveiled with great fanfare on October 7, 1949, the Weatherball was hailed as the tallest lighted sign between Chicago and the West Coast.
 The base of the sphere sat 367-feet above the street and was the topmost feature of a 78-ton illuminated sign that flashed “NW” in 30-foot letters, followed by “BANK” in 13-foot type.
 The Weatherball was illuminated by 1¼ miles of neon tubing and built to withstand winds of up to 140 miles-per-hour.
 In fact, it survived hurricane-force winds just three days after it began operating.

-Originally, the National Weather Service called the bank each day at 4:14 p.m. and a bank employee would set the color.
+In its early days, the National Weather Service would call the bank each day at 4:14 p.m. to have a bank employee set the color of the Weatherball.
 In 1977, a direct line to the National Weather Service office at the airport allowed it to be updated four times per day via keypad and verified by using binoculars.